 Colleges, universities, regulatory bodies and other examining bodies often contact testing services providers to administer exams for them.
-These testing services providers then work with proctored exam centres, like Ashton Testing Services, to deliver the exam.
+Then, these testing services providers work with proctored exam centres, like Ashton Testing Services, to deliver the exam.
 A proctored exam is one where proctors who are experienced in the administration of exams, oversee the whole process to ensure test-takers are correctly registered, understand the requirements and are not cheating.

 A proctor can answer your questions about the format of the exam or the tools used while taking the exam.

 There are two types of proctored exams: in-person and online.
 Each has its own benefits and challenges.